Forums Mavens moved this post to Plugs section. It should stay in this thread as it pertains to cameras controlled with a plug, not Wyze specific.

 Most of the smart plugs are not reliable enough (in my opinion) to use for any kind of router management.
 The problem you posted is just one of many.
 For reliability a simple “clock” type timer to reboot once per day (or less often depending) should be enough to keep your home network and router functioning.
 There are also products that connect to the router’s power supply and will power cycle the router if the device cannot reach some server or URL on the internet.

 Your gist of your post is related to smart plugs losing internal settings and schedules due to a prolonged power outage.
 It is not specific to cams.
 Any device connected to the plug is affected.
 I’ll leave your post here in the cams category, but unless you change your topic title or search tags, a user looking for helpful plug info such as this topic of yours won’t be found.
 You can’t change the search tags to plugs in this Cams category because the topic is mislocated… a plug is not a cam.
-You can however move your topic to the #tips-and-tricks category.
+You can however move your topic to the Tips & Tricks category.